 BTGuard supports programs that use a SOCKS5 proxy.
-It's not suited for web browsing because no popular browser supports this protocol.
+It's not suited for web browsing because no modern browser supports the SOCKS5 protocol.

 File transmissions reach 80% of my available download capacity.
-The encryption option can stay off, the IP is safely hidden without.
+The encryption option can stay off.

 The company says: "No records of usage are stored."

-This BitTorrent proxy is 30% cheaper than a VPN and they offer 25% discount.
+It is 30% cheaper than a VPN plus they offer 25% discount.
 To get this deal, select 12 months on the order page.

 BT Guard is an established and fast proxy service for in-private torrenting.
 I prefer it over a VPN because I only need privacy for file sharing.
 It's well suited for this task.